Sodo: Sport

 Wolaitta Dicha S.C. is an Ethiopian football club based in Sodo.
 The club now is playing premier league which is first level division.
-The club won its first domestic cup in 2017, and qualified for the 2018 CAF Confederation Cup, in which the club beat Zamalek SC and passed to the quarter-final.
+The club won their first domestic cup in 2017, and qualified for the 2018 CAF Confederation Cup, in which the club beat Zamalek SC and passed to the quarter-final.
+Wolaita Dicha Men Volleyball Team which is known in Ethiopian volleyball competition is also based on this city.

 Sodo Kenema S.C. is an Ethiopian football club based in Sodo.
 The club now is playing super league which is second level division.

 Wolaita Sodo University women's volleyball club is also based in this city.
 The club was established in 2020 and it was founded by Debrework Tesfaye and his colleagues teaching in Wolaita Sodo University department of Sport Science.
 The club won the Ethiopian Volleyball Federation knockout tournament in the same year and automatically qualified for CAVB women's club championship in 2021.
 The club also finished the league as a runner up in the same season.
 The club then won Ethiopian Women's Volleyball premier League in 2022.

+The 30,000-capacity Sodo Stadium is located in Sodo.
+It is the largest sports venue by capacity in the city.